Technical Fuel Assessment

 In the first step of the Technical Fuel Assessment, the fuel composition is analysed using two-dimensional gas chromatography.
 The data obtained is then compared with the properties of other fuels in the SimFuel database.

-The Technical Fuel Assessment is a comprehensive, customised analysis that - unlike the prescreening of new, sustainable fuels in aviation - is in principle suitable for any chemical energy source from the aerospace, shipping or ground-based transport sectors.
+The Technical Fuel Assessment is a comprehensive, bespoke analysis that - unlike the prescreening of new sustainable fuels in aviation - is in principle applicable to any chemical energy source from the aerospace, marine or ground-based transport sectors.

-The DLR Institute of Combustion Technology carries out these assessments by employing a customized combination of numerical investigations and experiments executed on test benches.
-This combination is adjusted based on the particular type of fuel and its proposed application, ensuring that each evaluation is distinctly suited to the fuel being assessed.
+The Institute of Combustion Technology carries out these assessments primarily for sustainably produced synthetic fuels.
+The departments involved have developed a concept that allows for an individual combination of numerical investigations and test bench experiments for each fuel candidate.
+This combination is selected on the basis of the fuel type and the proposed application to ensure that each assessment is precisely tailored to the fuel being evaluated.

 In scientific projects for fuel optimization, this process of technical fuel assessment is not a one-time affair.
 It's repetitive and iterative, allowing for the optimization of the fuel's technical performance and an evaluation of its environmental and climate impact.
 Through this continuous testing, fuels can be designed and modified to meet specific optimization targets.

-In conclusion, the technical fuel assessment is a complex but essential process that enables us to use fuels safely and efficiently.
-As we transition towards more sustainable fuel sources, this process will continue to evolve and adapt, ensuring the reliability and sustainability of our energy sources.
+In conclusion, the technical fuel assessment is an essential process that enables us to use fuels safely and efficiently.
+As we move towards sustainable fuel sources, our research will continue to evolve and adapt this process.

 Contact